BRG-teaching/CSDI_2022/course-material/v.-rhinovault-2/tutorial-5/_exercise_1.md

 The final task is a free design task.
 We have three cinema halls with a freestanding, circular ticket and snack booth.
 We would like to build one or more shells to cover the space between the halls.
 There are a number of features we would like these shells to have, and a few constraints.

 The shells can anchor anywhere on the <mark style="color:red;">**red**</mark> surfaces in the Rhino exercise file (some walls of the cinema halls and the entirety of the ticket and snack booth) or the ground.
-The blue outline in Fig-1 indicates the approximate area that you should try to cover with your design, however you do not have to follow this one-to-one.
+The <mark style="color:blue;">**blue**</mark> outline in Fig-1 indicates the approximate area that you should try to cover with your design, however you do not have to follow this one-to-one.

 <figure><img src="../../../.gitbook/assets/rv3_exercise_task3_sitePlan.png" alt=""><figcaption><p>Fig 1 : Site Plan for the Design</p></figcaption></figure>